Public-Health-Scotland/technical-docs/Posit Infrastructure/Guide to using renv to create reproducible projects.md

 [{renv}](https://rstudio.github.io/renv/) works by storing the exact versions of each package used within each project.
 This helps to isolate the project from any external changes that might have caused problems (e.g., updating/removing packages when working on a different project).
 Once [{renv}](https://rstudio.github.io/renv/) is initialised in a project it stays on unless deliberately turned off (see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html)).

 When you initialise [{renv}](https://rstudio.github.io/renv/) in a project (renv::init()) it searches the scripts for any calls to `library()` or `require()` and identifies which versions of each package are in use.
 The following files/folders are then added to the project:
-* The folder renv/library: this is used for storing the packages.
-If the project is version-controlled using git a .gitignore file will be written to renv/, so that this library is ignored when changes to the project are committed.
+* The folder `renv/library`: this is used for storing the packages.
+If the project is version-controlled using git a `.gitignore` file will be written to `renv/`, so that this library is ignored when changes to the project are committed.
-* The lockfile renv.lock: this stores the details of the packages (including the versions used).
+* The lockfile `renv.lock`: this stores the details of the packages (including the versions used).
-* The profile file .Rprofile: this is run automatically when the project is opened, to ensure it uses the packages stored in renv/library.
+* The profile file `.Rprofile`: this is run automatically when the project is opened, to ensure it uses the packages stored in renv/library.

 Caution: the packages stored in renv/library and detailed in the lockfile are frozen in time and won't benefit from bug fixes.
 To update to the latest versions of packages call `renv::update()` periodically, and make sure the code still works before recording the new versions in the lockfile using `renv::snapshot()`.
 If the code doesn’t work with the new versions you can roll back to the versions in the lockfile using `renv::restore()` (for more info see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html)).